tsainez/bobchat/README.md

 ## 📝 TODO:

+- Load files in `./csv` into the appropriate database tables.
 - Make this project [installable](https://flask.palletsprojects.com/en/2.0.x/tutorial/install/)
 - Use Bootstrap for CSS
 - Make the user's home page the main index page when logged in.
 (Going to have to change around the routing for `den.py`)